-Trekking in Langtang region is definitely a unique experience in itself.
+Trekking in Langtang is definitely a unique experience in itself.
 Langtang Region is so different than the contemporary Annapurna Region and Everest Region.
 Langtang shares a common heritage with Tibet.
 Hence, trekking in the valley and zone provides enriched and multicultural experience.

 Below, you will find a small blog sent to us by a traveler to trekked langtang and climbed Tsergo Ri.
 Hope you will find it useful.